 Activity note: Hotel check in from 3:00 p.m.
 Road Scholar “On The Road” programs are journeys that take participants to multiple study sites in a region with a number of overnight stays.
 Lectures, talks, discussions, field trips, and on-board commentary amplify the program theme.
 Some drives involve great distances and may take hours, others are much shorter.
 Long or short, On the Road journeys are learning experiences that make the most of our time together.

-Dinner: In the hotel restaurant, the dinner buffet offers entrées (including vegetarian and gluten free for those who requested when registering); a non-alcoholic beverage including coffee, tea, water or lemonade, is included; other beverages available for purchase.
+Dinner: In the hotel restaurant, the dinner buffet offers an entrée (including vegetarian and gluten free for those who requested when registering); a non-alcoholic beverage of coffee, tea, water or lemonade, is included; other beverages available for purchase.

 Evening: At leisure.
-Continue getting to know your fellow Road Scholars, settle in, and get a good night's sleep for the day ahead.
-Prepare for check out and departure in the morning.
+Take the rest of the evening to settle in, relax, and get a good night's sleep for the full day ahead tomorrow.
+Prepare for check-out and our scenic drive in the morning.

-Activity note: Drive to Hopi Mesas, about 250 miles and 4 1/2 hours, with several stops along the way.
-Docent guided walking tour of Heard Museum.
+Activity note: The drive to the Hopi reservation is about 250 miles, approximately 4.5 hours, with stops along the way.
+Walking tour at Heard Museum.

 Breakfast: At the hotel, the hearty breakfast buffet offers choices such as eggs to order, breakfast meats, cereals, muffins, whole grain breads, fruit, juices, coffee, tea, water.

-Lunch: A plated lunch at a popular eatery en route, with coffee, tea, water included; other beverages available for purchase.
+Lunch: At a popular eatery en route, we’ll have a plated lunch with coffee, tea, water included; other beverages available for purchase.

-Afternoon: We’ll ascend onto the Colorado Plateau, riding towards the San Francisco Peaks, with unparalleled views of these sweeping Arizona landscapes before reaching the mesas of the Hopi Reservation just outside Flagstaff.
+Afternoon: Depart Phoenix and ascend from the Basin and Range region towards the San Francisco Peaks and the Colorado Plateau.
+Enter the Navajo Reservation just outside Flagstaff.
+Enjoy unparalleled views of these sweeping Arizona landscapes before reaching the mesas of the Hopi Reservation.